how long until Zoloft starts to work, likelihood Zoloft will work for your condition, and Zoloft vs. other Antidepressants

 - Because no one is quite sure exactly what causes various conditions.

-- Which is further complicated when everything is a spectrum disorder (e.g. bipolar 1, bipolar 2, all the others planned for DSM-V).
+- Which is further complicated when everything is a spectrum disorder (e.g. bipolar 1, bipolar 2, all the others they still ignored in DSM-5).

 - And they’re never really sure about how Zoloft works in the first place.

 - Plus, if you have more than one condition for which you’re taking one or more medications to treat, things get really complicated.

 - None of which is helped by studies that produce contradictory results and other quirks in The Literature.

 Always remember: if your symptoms suddenly get a lot worse, call your doctor immediately.
 Any drug that makes your symptoms worse is a drug you probably need to stop taking as soon as possible.

 We reference a shitload of studies here, so you might want to see our pages on how to deal if a study is legitimate and the tests and methodologies researchers use to measure the efficacy of medications, including during clinical trials to get FDA approval.